Christopher S. Bond Bridge (Kansas City, Missouri)

 The Christopher S. Bond Bridge in Kansas City, Missouri (often referred to as the New Paseo Bridge) is a cable-stayed bridge across the Missouri River.
 It carries Interstates 29 and 35, and U.S. Route 71.
 The bridge opened in 2010, replacing the Paseo Bridge.

 The bridge is named for Christopher "Kit" Bond, the former Missouri Governor and United States Senator.

-Description
+Overview

 The new Christopher S. Bond Missouri River Bridge is a dual-span cable-stayed bridge, anchored by a 260 ft tall delta-shaped pylon.
 The pylon rises 316 ft above the Missouri River.